I2PC/docs/docs/Installation/Installations/index.rst

       ./xmipp --production True

 After completing these steps, Xmipp should be successfully installed and configured on your HPC environment.
-But in any case you can `contact us <https://i2pc.github.io/docs/contact.htmlrefer>`__
+But in any case you can `contact us <https://i2pc.github.io/docs/contact.htmlrefer>`__ for advice or support.